mitang01/Repository/README.md

 "opensesame"

 **OpenSesame script with Python inline scripts inside**
-  1. Show average accuracy to participants as feedback
+  1. Show average accuracy to participants as feedback: LangLearning_Adult.osexp
   2. Oddball and ERP trigger

-**R script for behaviroal data-washing and glme statistics** (based on data files from OpenSesame)
+**R script for behaviroal data-washing and glme statistics** (based on data files from OpenSesame) glmer.r

 **R script for plotting bar chart with jittered raw data and significance annotation**